dmeoli/OnlineRetail/README.md

 pairwise correlations.

 ### Task 1.2: Data Preparation: Improve the quality of your data and prepare it by
-extracting new features interesting for describing the customer profile and his purchasing behavior.
+Extracting new features interesting for describing the customer profile and his purchasing behavior.
 These indicators have to be extracted for each customer.
 Indicators to be computed are:
 - I: the total number of items purchased by a customer during the period of